This review is based on the opinion of coLanguage.

 • Starting too late

-• Ignoring your weaker skills
+• Ignoring weaker skills (often writing or speaking)

 • Skipping mock exams

-• Memorizing blindly without understanding
+• Memorizing without understanding

-• Not reviewing past mistakes
+• Not reviewing corrected work

 Powodzenia!